asrob-uc3m/zowi/mods/Zowi_Maker_faire_robot/readme.md

   A Zowi Maker Faire Robot ready to fight!

-  This project is based in the amazing work of:
+  This project is based on the amazing work of:

   - Javier Isabel: Creator of the original Zowi and Zowihumanoid